Xi might visit Japan next spring, China's new ambassador Kong Xuanyou reveals | The Japan Times

 China’s new ambassador to Japan revealed on Friday that Beijing and Tokyo are working to arrange a visit by Chinese President Xi Jinping “in the near future,” possibly next spring.

-“I hope it will be during a good season, like the time when the cherry blossoms are in full bloom,” Kong Xuanyou said in fluent Japanese during a news conference at the Japan National Press Club in Tokyo.
+“I hope it will be during a good season, like the time when the cherry blossoms are in full bloom,” Kong Xuanyou said during a news conference at the Japan National Press Club in Tokyo.

 “Both sides are now working hard toward arranging the timing like that,” he said.

 Kong was appointed China’s top envoy to Tokyo on May 30.
-Prior to that, he had worked in Japan for nearly 15 years in total as a diplomat.
+Prior to that, he had worked in Japan for a total of nearly 15 years as a diplomat.

 A visit by Xi would be the first by a Chinese president as a state guest since May 2008 and further underline the recent improvement in Sino-Japanese ties.